Pathoschild/canimod.github.io/guides/using-mods.md

 1. Make sure you're running the latest version of the game.
 2. Download the [latest version of SMAPI](https://github.com/ClxS/SMAPI/releases).
 3. Extract the `.zip` file somewhere.
 4. Open a terminal in the extracted folder and run `mono install.exe`.
-(The installer will detect your game and add SMAPI for you.)
+The installer will detect your game and add SMAPI for you.
+   <small>_(If you get an error like 'mono: command not found', you probably need to install [Mono](http://www.mono-project.com/).)_</small>

 That's it!
 You can launch the game the usual way to use SMAPI.